Fellow-Consulting-AG/docapp-docs/docs/en/docbits/doc2-with-infor/infor.md

 ### Simple Invoice Processing

-This is the most common use case for Docbits (DOC²).
-With its advanced OCR capabilities, Docbits (DOC²) can extract relevant information from invoices and send it to Infor for further processing.
+This is the most common use case for DocBits (DOC²).
+With its advanced OCR capabilities, DocBits (DOC²) can extract relevant information from invoices and send it to Infor for further processing.
 Here's how it works:

 ### Invoice and Delivery Note